stt-doks/doks-documentation/DSA/README.md

 Read more about the match score from [here](DSA_yleiskatsaus_nimien_vertailuun.pdf) (in Finnish).

 ## Internal reference
 An internal reference can be placed in search object as string.
 Using this `ref` -parameter does not affect the search results in any way.
-It is passed as-is in results and can be used to help handling possible hits.
+It is passed as-is in results and can be used to help handling possible hits when search is made with multiple search objects in a single API call.

-## Hits and targets
+## API response
 DSA responses for keyword search by giving a list of hits, list of hit targets and few helpfull utilities:

 ```json